Hello World

 I am Michael,

-a design researcher,
+a design researcher and educator.

 About